 - Leesa.
 The online mattress store Leesa is offering discounts to essential workers and first responders during the COVID-19 crisis.
 Hospital workers, EMTs, delivery drivers, and bank, pharmacy, and grocery store employees all qualify.
 To get your discount, call 757-347-8710.

 - Lovesac.
 The Heroes Discount Program gives active first responders a discount of 5% on furniture and accessories from Lovesac.
-Health care workers, teachers, and active or retired service members and their dependents also qualify.
+Health care workers and teachers also qualify.
 This deal is available in showrooms or online with SheerID verification.

 - Purple.
 The online mattress seller Purple offers a 10% discount on any order for law enforcement, EMTs, paramedics, and firefighters.
-Fill out a form online to show your eligibility and receive your 10%-off coupon by email.
+Fill out a form online to show your eligibility and receive your 10%-off promo code within 20 minutes.

 - Tuft & Needle.
 High-end mattresses from Tuft & Needle come with a 15% discount for first responders, health care workers, active military, and veterans.
 The website uses SheerID for verification.